-These ratings drastically exceed those amassed by Game of Thrones (8m in comparison).
-Still, with 26 Emmys to boot, it’s clear that ‘experts’ deem HBO's fantasy series the superior show.
+While available on network television, the show's ratings drastically exceed those amassed by Game of Thrones (8m in comparison).
+Still, with a record-breaking 38 Emmys to boot, it’s clear that ‘experts’ deem HBO's fantasy series the superior show.

 Now, I’m not saying viewer ratings equate to quality; if that was the case, I’d be writing an ill-judged appraisal on The Big Bang Theory.
 But in this case, I do believe The Walking Dead is a far better television series than Game of Thrones - and it’s about time it got recognised as being so.

 Based on Robert Kirkman’s graphic novels, The Walking Dead follows survivors of a zombie apocalypse, led by sheriff Rick Grimes (Andrew Lincoln).
 Developed by The Shawshank Redemption director Frank Darabont, the series began in 2010 with a concise six-episode season.
 An unfairly maligned second followed before the third kicked the show into an unprecedented speed that's only gaining momentum; it's tough to recall a series whose assuredness has multiplied in stature with each new season.